chenkianwee/project-automated/_workflows/03_pbgd.md

 ---
-title: "Open Performance-Based Generative Design"
+title: "Performance-Based Generative Design with Open-Source Software and Standards"
 date: 2018-12-28T15:14:39+10:00
 weight: 3
 ---

-The use of Open-Source Software and Standards to execute the process.
+Empower your practice with access to state-of-the-art generative design methods with Open-Source Software and Standards

 The Performance-based generative design (PBGD) process uses optimization algorithms to automatically search for better designs based on two main inputs from the users; the solution space and the objective functions.